What are the GDPR rules governing the transfer of personal data to a third-country?

 How does Coveo comply with the GDPR when there is a Transfer?

-Coveo relies on the SCCs when there is a Transfer.
+Coveo relies on different mechanisms when there is a Transfer:

 When Coveo acts as a processor of Personal Data (as defined in Coveo Data Processing Addendum (“DPA”), Coveo signs the SCCs with all its customers when there is a Transfer of Personal Data.
 Coveo has therefore included the SCCs into its DPA which allows both Coveo and its customers to comply with the GDPR.